andrewmpierce/andrewmpierce.github.io/_posts/06-09-2015-What-I-Learned-In-Week-One-at-The-Iron-Yard.md

 </code></pre>

 I find this has been a godsend because overall I spend very little time hunting down syntax errors.
 Everything is very intuitive.

-Having Ashley around in general has been fantastic.
-One, I find she is a great tutor at night because she doesn't give me too much help in that my solutions are all completely independent.
-She might talk me through problems I'm having or be able to hunt down logic errors I'm having, but she's never tried to give me an exact line of code.